zulip/zulip/templates/zerver/help/add-a-custom-linkification-filter.md

 For instance, you can add a filter that automatically turns `#2468` into a link to `https://github.com/zulip/zulip/issues/2468`.

+If the pattern appears in a message topic, Zulip adds a little button to the right of the topic that links to the appropriate URL.

+### Add a custom linkification filter

+{start_tabs}

 {settings_tab|filter-settings}

 1. Under **Add a new linkifier**, enter a **Pattern** and